sandrockjustin/fitness-tracker/README.md

 3. **Nutrition Management**
     - R - Read saved foods and nutritional information for the current account, as well as reading data from external APIs.
+    - C / R - Read workouts and nutritional information to generate recommended meals for restoring calories.
     - C / U - Create and update existing foods and nutritional information for the user.
     - D / U - Delete (update) existing existing foods and nutritional information for the user.

+4. **Routines Management**
+    - C - Create a new routine with a specified name.
+    - R - Read any routine associated with the current user.
+    - U - Update any routine's name for the current user.
+    - D - Delete any routine of specified name for the user.